What to expect at the first ever all-digital CES 2021 - KESQ

 5G

-5G will dominate discussions at CES 2021 much like it did last year.
+5G will dominate discussions at CES 2021 much as it did last year.

 Verizon CEO Hans Vestberg will kick off the show with a keynote focused on what the company has learned from rolling out its 5G network and tease its future plans.
 And Anne Chow, the CEO of AT&T Business, is expected to do the same in a breakout session.
 (WarnerMedia, the parent company of CNN, is owned by AT&T.)

-Note: – Correction: An earlier draft of this article misidentified CES and the Consumer Technology Association.